-In response to the Children’s Commissioner’s report published today, Landing in Kent, about the experiences of unaccompanied children arriving in the UK, Donna Covey, Chief Executive of the Refugee Council said:
+In response to the Children’s Commissioner’s report published today about the experiences of unaccompanied children arriving in the UK, Donna Covey, Chief Executive of the Refugee Council said:

 “We welcome the Children’s Commissioner’s report, and we’re pleased the reception service in Kent is seen as an example of good practice in assisting young asylum seekers to settle into life in the UK.